 Why Create Passive Income Streams?

-The number one concern that I hear from the therapists that I have the honor of supporting is burn out.
-They share that they are working long hours, and struggle to find the time to focus their efforts on other creative goals.
+The three top complaints I hear from therapists that I have the honor of supporting is burn out, financial concerns, and time constraints.
+They are working long hours and struggle to find the time to focus their efforts on other creative goals.

 Creating successful passive and leveraged income streams may sound daunting or mysterious, but I promise you that any one with a good idea and the willingness to learn can do this!

-If you have have been procrastinating on writing your book, e-book, or creating a product, group, retreat, webinar or workshop, here is a secret: any therapist or business owner, not just the tech savvy, the writing wizards, or the creative geniuses can develop at least one additional income stream!
-All you need is clear information, a willingness to learn, support in execution, encouragement, and the right tools.
+If you have have been procrastinating on writing your book, e-book, or dragging your feet on creating a product, group, retreat, webinar or workshop, here is a secret: any therapist or business owner, not just the tech savvy, the writing wizards, or the creative geniuses can develop at least one additional income stream!
+All you need is clear information, a willingness to learn, support in execution, patient encouragement, and the right tools.

 Five Important Tips to Help You Get Started on your M.I.S.

 MIS Tip One: Focus your vision.
 What is it that you want to begin with?
 Adding a group to your practice as leveraged income?
 Creating an e-product as a passive income stream?
-Writing your book?
-Facilitating a training webinar?
+Be the next media darling?
+Write your book?
+Facilitate a training webinar?
+Create a course to sell?
 You may have several great ideas, but I'm going to encourage you to hone in on just one.
 That's right, I am asking you to take a moment out of your busy day, close your eyes, take a deep breath, and then trust your gut in selecting your MIS.

 MIS Tip Two: Keep it Simple.
 Choose the MIS idea that will be easiest to execute.
 For example, let's say you have a full practice with a specialization in helping new moms, or working with men in reducing anger.
 You believe that some of your clients would benefit from adjunct support within group therapy.
 You don't need to look outside of your practice to fill a group, instead, you can simply create a group (more free tips on how to do that here), and then invite your current clients who would benefit from a community of support.